Chart Color Schemes

 Infrastructure

-Anna Bay has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Anna Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified five projects that are expected to impact the area.
-Notable among these are Birubi Point Aboriginal Place Tourism Transport Interchange, The Bay Resort, 36 Port Stephens Drive Residential Development, and Anna Bay Strategy and Town Plan.
-The following list provides details on those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified five projects likely impacting the area.
+Key projects include Birubi Point Aboriginal Place Tourism Transport Interchange, The Bay Resort, 36 Port Stephens Drive Residential Development, and Anna Bay Strategy and Town Plan.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.